 Oklahoma Massage Liability Insurance Guidelines

-Insurance coverage provides a safety-net for massage therapists and safeguards them against liabilities.
+Insurance coverage provides a safety net for massage therapists, and safeguards them against liabilities.
 Various states oblige every massage professional to carry an insurance policy in order to acquire their license.
-Although the state of Oklahoma requires no massage liability insurance for approval to practice as a massage therapist (MT) per se, carrying the insurance is a backup for unforeseen situations that may arise due to the very nature of the business.
+Although the state of Oklahoma requires no massage liability insurance for approval to practice as a massage therapist (MT) per se, carrying the insurance is a vital backup for unforeseen situations that may arise due to the very nature of the business.
 A reputable MT insurance program will offer professional, general, and product liability coverage, along with additional benefits like stolen coverage or a free professional website.

 Massage Education Requirements in Oklahoma

-In order to be eligible for certification by way of the National Certification for Therapeutic Massage and Bodywork, massage professionals in Oklahoma must finish an education-training program accepted by the board.
+In order to be eligible for certification by way of the National Certification for Therapeutic Massage and Bodywork, massage professionals in Oklahoma must finish an education-training program that has been approved by the state board.

-Most of the curriculum, approximately 200 hours, must focus only on massage methods with an extra 125 hours associated with physiology and anatomy.
-Programs also include business ethics and pathology.
+Most of the curriculum (approximately 200 hours) must focus only on massage methods, with an extra 125 hours associated with physiology and anatomy.
+These programs also include subtopics like business ethics and pathology.

 Oklahoma State Massage Licensing & Requirements

-Various cities in Oklahoma have differing criteria for licensing; each individual must comply with the conditions of the city they wish to work in.
+Various cities in Oklahoma have differing criteria for licensing, and each individual must comply with the conditions of the city they wish to work in.
 There are three types of licenses: Technician, Therapist, and Technician with Restriction.
-Evidence of schooling must be presented from an acknowledged institution along with past license history, employment history, and a criminal-background check.
-For instance, in Tulsa, the annual license fee is $150, plus an additional $34 processing-fee, and a $10 fingerprint-fee at the Tulsa County’s Sheriff’s Office.
+Evidence of schooling must be presented from an acknowledged institution along with past license history, employment history, varying fees, and a criminal-background check.

 The American Message Therapy Association in Oklahoma requires MTs to have a license for each city they work in.
-Therefore, traveling massage professionals must be prepared to carry a number of licenses in their attaché case.
+Therefore, traveling massage professionals must be prepared to carry a number of licenses.

 Re-certification Requirements for Massage Therapy in Oklahoma

 To retain national certification, massage practitioners must re-certify every four years.
-An MT must have 48 hours of continued education and 200 hours of work-experience over the four years.
-Continuing-education must consist of six-hours of ethics from an authorized provider.
+Across this time period, an MT must maintain 48 hours of continued education (including 6 hours of ethics) and 200 hours of work-experience.
 Currently, NCBTMB accepts two providers for Oklahoma.
 All therapists must follow all rules and proposals in the Recertification Application and the Recertification-Reference Guide.
 AMTA proposes a number of continuing education prospects via online classes, onsite-training, and home-study courses.